Nutrition is 80% of what determines if you’ll be successful in recomposing your body.

-If you’re using 8fit’s app, the nutrition section will already be adapted to your goal.
+If you’re using the 8fit app, the nutrition section will already be adapted to your goal.

-Most diets are only successful in the short term.
-You might be overwhelmingly lethargic while following them, constantly suffering from hunger pangs, and undernourished.
+Most diets are only successful in the short-term.
+You might be overwhelmingly lethargic while following them, constantly suffering from hunger pangs, and feeling undernourished.
 This is because the weight you will lose comes largely from muscle and water, not fat.
 In the end, your metabolism has slowed down and it’s likely that you’ll regain all the weight you’ve lost or weigh even more.
 Who wants that?
 Not you.
 Read on.

-A calorie is not a calorie.
+A calorie is not only a calorie.
 There are really only three building blocks of food that you need to pay attention to (apart from calories).
 These are the macronutrients: protein, fat, and carbohydrates.
 Your body processes each in a different way.

 If you balance these three in the right way, you’ll metabolize fat, give your body what it needs to build muscle and you’ll be energized.
 It’s not all about the ratio, but rather about the right food combination.

 Our meal plan makes sure you’ll get enough protein each day.
 This gives your muscles the material they need to grow.
 Yes, women too, and no, you won’t get bulky.
-Combining complex carbohydrates with enough protein will help you feeling satisfied and energized.
+Combining complex carbohydrates with enough protein will help you feel satisfied and energized.

 The remainder of your calories should come from fat.
 Yes, fat – eating fat will not make you fat.
 Because you’ll have a constant blood sugar level from complex foods, your body will be optimized to use fat for energy.
 Eat fat and love it.

 What to avoid completely

-Like we said at the beginning, you can follow a diet and lose weight quickly, but it’s often unlikely to maintain it.
+Like we said at the beginning, you can follow a diet and lose weight quickly, but it’s often unlikely that you’ll maintain it.

 Eating carbohydrates without protein or fat makes it unlikely to burn fat.
-It will result in a high blood sugar level and insulin peaks which will stop you from burning fat and make you crave for more food.
+It will result in a high blood sugar level and insulin peaks which will stop you from burning fat and make you crave more food.
 It’s all about the right combination to make sure you burn fat and gain muscle at the same time.